You’ve validated the direction. Now every engineering decision will either strengthen the system or slow the business down later.

 The software may look complete.
 But if it does not reflect how work actually happens, people create workarounds, manual effort returns, and consistency breaks down.

-Intelligent workflow systems are designed around the reality of the business.
+Workflow automation should be designed around the reality of the business.

 A system should support the way your business works.
 Not force your team to work around it.